dannyvankooten/1brc/README.md

 The challenge: compute simple floating-point math over 1 billion rows.
 As fast as possible, without dependencies.

-Implemented in standard C99 with no concurrency or SIMD.
+Implemented in standard C99 with POSIX threads (however, no SIMD).

 ## Running the challenge